-SAHN EAGLE LLC, a Delaware limited liability company, having an address at 72 Wall Street, New York, New York 10005 ("Seller"), in consideration of Ten Dollars (\$10.00) and other good and valuable consideration paid to Seller by [], a [], a [], and address at [] ("Purchaser"), the receipt and sufficiency of which are hereby acknowledged, hereby sells, conveys, assigns, transfers, delivers and sets over to Purchaser the Personalty (as defined in that certain Purchase and Sale Agreement dated [], 2010 between Seller and Purchaser (the "Purchase Agreement")) other than the Excluded Property (as defined in the Purchase Agreement).
+SAHN EAGLE LLC, a Delaware limited liability company, having an address at 72 Wall Street, New York, New York 10005 ("Seller"), in consideration of Ten Dollars (\$10.00) and other good and valuable consideration paid to Seller by [ ], having an address at [] ("Purchaser"), the receipt and sufficiency of which are hereby acknowledged, hereby sells, conveys, assigns, transfers, delivers and sets over to Purchaser the Personalty (as defined in that certain Purchase and Sale Agreement dated [], 2010 between Seller and Purchaser (the "Purchase Agreement")) other than the Excluded Property (as defined in the Purchase Agreement).
 TO HAVE AND TO HOLD unto Purchaser and its successors and assigns to its and their own use and benefit forever.
 This Bill of Sale is made by Seller without recourse and without any expressed or implied representation or warranty whatsoever.
 IN WITNESS WHEREOF, Seller has caused this Bill of Sale to be executed as of this [] day of [], 2011.

-F-1
+SAHN EAGLE LLC, a Delaware limited liability company By: Name: Title: F-1